kconnour/mars_time/docs_source/api-reference.rst

 Constants
 *********
-A collection of Martian time constants.
+.. automodule:: mer.constants

 Note that these can be accessed via the :code:`constants` module (as shown) or used directly from mer's namespace.

 .. autodata:: mer.constants.date_of_start_of_mars_year_0
 .. autodata:: mer.constants.martian_sol_length